joshpeng/Data-Science-On-WSL/README.md

 #### Fix MKL

-On Windows 10 Build 14393, the Ubuntu version is 14.04 which unfortunately doesn't support MKL optimizations yet.
+In Windows 10 Build 14393, the Ubuntu version is 14.04 which unfortunately doesn't support MKL optimizations yet.
 If you upgrade to Insider Builds that are using Ubuntu 16.04, those do support MKL, but for now, we will need to uninstall MKL and reinstall regular versions of the following packages:

 - NumPy
 - NumExpr